 The advantage to investing in a savings account is that you can hold the money here as long as you like, it is fully available to you when you need it, and it is FDIC insured.

-Currently you can get really competitive rates with online savings accounts.
+Currently you can get competitive rates with online savings accounts.
 Their rates are much better than what you get with your typical local bank.

 Certificate of Deposit

-CDs are getting slightly more interest than high interest savings accounts.
+CDs are getting slightly more interest than high-interest savings accounts.
 The downside to a CD is that you lock up your money for a specific period.